-The Day We Took 24 Tactilers on an Outdoor Adventure
+The day we took 24 Tactilers on an outdoor adventure

 Two weeks ago, 24 Tactilers (a mix of new and seasoned Tactilers from different teams and functions) headed out to a forest near Roskilde, Denmark for a day of team building.
 The goal?
 Strengthening relationships, building closer bonds, and boosting collaboration—all while having some fun in the great outdoors.